 Normally, Magpupungko is part of the day tour, DIY or otherwise.
 Along the way, you can drop by at other Siargao tourist spots such as Sea of Palms Viewpoint, Palm Tree Road, Palm Tree Rope Swing, and Tayangban Cave Pool.

 From Magpupungko, you can even go further north and check out some beaches like Pacifico, Alegria, and Tangbo and the less popular Taktak Falls.

 General Luna, for its central location and a vast restaurant choices, is the perfect base for your Siargao trip.
 I curated some of the best spots to stay in Siargao, that caters the luxury, midrange, and budget.

 I would say that Magpupungko Rock Pools is worth the visit for the hype and vibe.
-It is not every day that you can experience swimming holes, like this, unless you are Mexican and experienced the gorgeous cenotes.
+It is not every day that you can experience swimming holes, like this, unless you are Mexican or been to Mexico and experienced the gorgeous cenotes.

 Some parts of Surigao has them too.
 Or if you make it to Samar’s Biri Islands.
 The point is, you are already in Siargao, might as well experience it even if you are the kind of traveler that detests popular places.

 […] can enjoy an à la carte breakfast.
 Naked Island is 12 km from Bulan Villas Siargao, while Magpupungko Rock Pools is 36 km from the […]